 Fuse Signifying Characters

 For example: Bussmann has a named fuse FRN.
 The amperage rating will follow these characters.
 Like this; FRN-1.
-One is the amperage rating.
+One (1) is the amperage rating.
 I do not know if and what FRN stands for.
 These fuses are called Fusetron.
 Is it short for that?
 If so, then what would the competitor’s equivalent part number represent.
-Gould had an equivalent part series TR.
+Mersen (Gould/Ferraz Shawmut) has an equivalent part series TR.
 These are called Tri-onic.
 Again, the amperage rating follows the alpha characters; like TR2.

 Now look at this.
 Bussmann has a fuse named FRN-R. The R after the hyphen is a symbol to represent that the particular fuse is a “rejection” type fuse.
-Their design is slightly different and are normally current limiting.
+Their design is slightly different and have higher interrupt ratings than the FRN type fuses.
 You cannot physically use an FRN fuse in an FRN-R type fuse block.
 These fuse blocks are designed to accept only FRN-R type fuses.
-Ferraz (Gould) uses the symbol TR(amp)R; like this TR2R.
+However, you can use an FRN-R type fuse in an FRN type fuse block.
+Mersen (Gould-Ferraz Shawmut) uses the symbol TR(amp)R; like this TR2R.
 The R after the amperage rating signifies “rejection” type fuse.
 Littelfuse names their equivalent fuse FLNR.
 Edison has ECNR.
 With these, I do not know the significance of the first three characters, but the R probably represents “rejection” type.

 It appears that the manufacturers try to assign characters of a particular fuse that will distinguish themselves from their competitors, but at the same time have some kind of reference to the type fuse.
 But what does KTK represent?
 This is a Bussmann fuse called Limitron.
 How does two Ks fit into this?
 It is also fast-acting so a T, which on some fuses might represent time-delay, could not be applied here.
 Was this an arbitrary decision to name these fuses as such?
 The manufacturer should know.
 Littelfuse’s equivalent part symbol is KLK.
 Maybe the L represents Littelfuse.